 In Minecraft, these vicious predators are your best friends for underwater adventures.
 Just scoop up as many as you can in buckets and deploy a large number of Axolotls to help with exploring underwater caves.
 They will attack enemies on sight, play dead to recover health, and overwhelm more powerful foes with sheer numbers, because why wouldn’t you want your own Axolotl army?

 It’s not just caves that are getting new mobs.
-Goats appear in the cliff areas and jump really high, two full blocks to be precise!
+Minecraft goats appear in the cliff areas and jump really high, two full blocks to be precise!
 Goats are rather fickle beasts though and if you annoy them enough, they’ll bash into you and send you flying off the snowy mountains.
 You can milk them and there’s even a small chance that these goats will be screaming goats (with slightly different sounds).

 This new mob aims to take players back to their first night in Minecraft, when everything was scary.
 The Minecraft Warden is found in the Deep Dark biome, and its only aim is to make you pee your pants.
 They can be found deep in the dark underground areas and are considered a hostile monster mob.